 J.F.B.
 Fund for Undergraduate Research – The award includes $3,000 for summer research for a chemistry major of high academic achievement for research support in the department.
 Made possible by the gift of Juanita Bradspies, chemistry major, class of 1959.
 If interested, a Faculty member recommendation and AcademicWorks application are required.

 Chemistry Undergraduate Research Fund – The award for the Department of Chemistry Undergraduate Research is funded by donations.
 The award is given to a chemistry major of high academic achievement to support research in the department.
-Nominated by faculty and students.
-Departmental Application required.
+If interested, a Faculty nomination and AcademicWorks application are required.

 Sir Harold W. Kroto & Steve F. A. Acquah GEOSET Award – Awarded to a chemistry major who has demonstrated excellence in science communication through digital media.
 Approximately $400 award.
 AcademicWorks application required.

-Jay A. Pirog Scholarship - Annual award to chemistry major who has a financial need and maintain a 3.2 GPA.
-Established in memory of former student by his mother and raised funds.
-By Award Selection Committee only (no application or nomination required).
+Jay A. Pirog Scholarship - Annual award to a chemistry major who has a financial need and maintains a 3.2 GPA.
+Established in memory of a former student by his mother and raised funds.
+By Award Selection Committee only.